RSSchermer/Genome-Explorer/README.md

 should say '[INFO] Started Jetty Server' after a while) the application should now show up if you open a browser and go to [localhost:9876/dist/](http://localhost:9876/dist/).
-The application was developped mainly using Google Chrome for testing, but was briefly tested in the latest version of Mozilla Firefox and in Internet explorer 10 and should work properly in both browsers.
+The application was developed mainly using Google Chrome for testing, but was briefly tested in the latest version of Mozilla Firefox and in Internet explorer 10 and should work properly in both browsers.